List of Marvel Comics characters: I: Icemaster

-The Icemaster (Bradley Kroon) is a fictional supervillain created for one of a series of Hostess advertisements; his advertisement debuted in December 1979.
-He was the first character from the ad campaign to enter mainstream Marvel continuity when Kurt Busiek and Mark Bagley included him in an incarnation of the Masters of Evil composed of obscure characters.
+The Icemaster (Bradley Kroon) is a supervillain created for one of a series of Hostess advertisements; his advertisement debuted in December 1979.
+He later entered the mainstream comics continuity as a member of a new incarnation of the Masters of Evil, created by Kurt Busiek and Mark Bagley.

 Although how he gained his powers and abilities is unknown, Bradley Kroon had plans to create the next ice age as the Icemaster.
 He had frozen much of New York until he encountered the Human Torch.
 The Human Torch defeated him by throwing Hostess Fruit Pies to him, inducing his surrender.

 Icemaster later appeared as a member of Crimson Cowl's Masters of Evil.
 In the story's plot, Icemaster is defeated when Hawkeye tricks Scorcher into accidentally blasting him.
 Before that, Icemaster accidentally hits Man-Killer, one of his own teammates, with an ice blast.

-During the Fear Itself storyline, Icemaster is among the supervillains that escape from Raft after what Juggernaut in the form of Kurrth: Breaker of Stone did to it.
-Icemaster was seen with Living Laser, Bastards of Evil members Aftershock and Ember, and Whirlwind in Stamford.
-When Speedball attacked them, the villains managed to defeat Speedball.
-Upon leaving Stamford, Living Laser ridiculed Icemaster for eating too many fruit pies.
+During the Fear Itself storyline, Icemaster is among the supervillains who escape from the Raft after Juggernaut destroys it.
+He is later defeated and transferred to Pace Federal Penitentiary.

-Icemaster was transferred to a prison in upstate New York.
-He and several other inmates stage a prison break, only to be defeated by Rogue and Mimic.
-Icemaster is later transferred to Pace Federal Penitentiary, and is among the hundred thousand prisoners attempting to kill Gambit (who had broken into Pace Federal Penitentiary) for a reward of one million dollars.
-Icemaster froze Gambit only to break free of the ice just as MI-13 and the Avengers Unity Squad arrive to defeat the prisoners.